hstreamdb/docs/docs/en/deployment/deploy-terraform.md

 ### Set Up Network

-The deployment method provided in [Quick Deployment with Docker and SSH](./quick-deploy-ssh.md) needs SSH access to remote servers, which needs servers to have an accessible public IP address.
+The deployment method provided in [Quick Deployment with Docker and SSH](./quick-deploy-ssh.md) needs SSH access to remote servers, which needs each server to have accessible (public) IP addresses.

 The ECS instances of Huawei Cloud do not provide public IP addresses by default.
 Another service, Elastic IP is invoked to serve as a purpose for associating ECS instance to a newly created (or